Top 10 Best Defensive Shooting Guards of All Time in NBA

 #10.
 Jerry West

 An offensive juggernaut, Jerry West is one of the greatest shooting guards of all time.
-He averaged a whopping 27 points and 6.7 assists per game over the course of his career and his stellar contributions on offense overshadowed his ability on the defensive end of the court.
+He averaged a whopping 27 points and 6.7 assists per game throughout his career and his stellar contributions on offense overshadowed his ability on the defensive end of the court.

 West was a terrific defender capable of guarding almost any player he was matched up with.
-West averaged 2.6 steals and 0.7 blocks over the course of his career.
+West averaged 2.6 steals and 0.7 blocks in his career.

 Despite being among the best players of his generation, West managed just one NBA championship, with the Lakers in 1972.